pdjprogrammer/Wolf4SDL/Readme.md

 <p>In order to preserve everything of the original Wolf3D (and Wolf4SDL) feel, all of the features added in Wolf4SDL+ version can be enabled or disabled using flags in version.h.</p>

-<p>The releases are also marked accordingly.</p>
+<p>Random bits and pieces of code were taken from various Wolf4SDL sources.
+Credits to all of those who contributed to the project throughout the years.</p>

 <h2><em>Main features (Wolf4SDL+)</em></h2>

 * Overhaul of the Input system
+  - WASD movement key (dedicated buttons).
+    - Can still use left/right keys.
+  - Can disable Y axis on mouse.
-  - Full game controller support (tested with XBox One Controller).
+  - Better controller support (tested with XBox One Controller).
     - Controls currently hard-coded.
       - Left analog stick : Move/Strafe
-      - Right analog stick : Turn
+      - Right analog stick : Rotate
       - Left / Right shoulders : Previous and Next weapon
       - Back/Start Button
-      - 4 Action Buttons (XBox controller scheme)
+      - 4 Action Buttons (Can be remapped)
         - A : Fire
         - B : Strafe (mapped to key but not useful for now with controller)
         - Y : Run
         - X : Open door
-  - Every in-game buttons can be remapped.*
-    - Except game controller (menu incomplete).
-  - WASD movement key (dedicated buttons).
-    - Can still use left/right keys.
-  - Mouse support overhaul.
-    - Setting to Disable Y axis on mouse.
-    - Mouse button support for the following actions :
-      - Run, Open, Fire, Strafe
   - Set of 10 customizable "actions" and menu to assign/remap those buttons.
      - For modders to add their own actions more easily (Code changes required to implement custom actions).

 - Overhaul of the Menu system
   - New menu for each input type.
-    - Keyboard / Mouse / Game controller (incomplete).
+    - Keyboard / Mouse / Game controller.
+  - Custom controls menu
+    - Menu to remap the Custom Actions.
   - Game options menu (incomplete).
     - Menu to enable / disable certain flags in-game.
-  - Custom controls menu
-    - Menu to remap the Custom Actions.

 <h2><em>Main features (Wolf4SDL)</em></h2>